How to Freeze Eggs: Everything You Need to Know

 How Long Will They Last?

-Chicken eggs will last in your freezer for up to a whole year.
-This makes them an important protein option and ingredient to have on hand, especially during an emergency.
-Eggs that have already been cooked will last in your freezer between 2 and 3 months.
+Chicken eggs can last up to a year in your freezer, making them an important protein option and ingredient to have on hand, especially during an emergency.
+Eggs that have already been cooked will last between 2 and 3 months.

 Final Word

-If you’re still wondering whether you can freeze a whole egg in its shell, the answer is no. Doing so can cause the shell to crack and you’ll have more of a mess to deal with.
+The answer is no if you’re still wondering whether you can freeze a whole egg in its shell.
+Doing so can cause the shell to crack and you’ll have more of a mess to deal with.
 You’ll also find out that freezing eggs this way can cause the yolk to become too syrupy and thick.
-The consistency in your recipes won’t turn out the way you like it.
+The consistency in your recipes won’t turn out how you like it.

 Copyright Images: Eggs Fresh In A Basket AdobeStock_274753711 by Nitr